NannyML/nannyml/docs/how_it_works/chunking_data.rst

 This guide focuses on the potential issues that may arise from using chunks.
 They are described below.

-Different partitions within one chunk
+Different periods within one chunk
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 If you want to get performance estimation or data drift results for a dataset that contains two
-partitions - ``reference`` and ``analysis``, most likely there will be a chunk that contains  observations from both of
+periods - ``reference`` and ``analysis``, most likely there will be a chunk that contains  observations from both of
 them.
 Such a chunk will be considered as an ``analysis`` chunk, even if only one observation belongs to ``analysis``.
 In the example below, chunk which contains observations from 44444 to 55554 is considered an analysis
 chunk but indices from 44444 to 49999 point to reference observations: